itsLeonnnnn/MysticRealms/README.md

 By utilising inheritance, our RPG game's code achieves a clear and hierarchical organization of classes, providing a flexible and extensible framework for implementing various game systems.
 The base Character class provides a foundation with shared functionality, while the derived classes specialize and extend that functionality to create unique character types.
 This approach promotes modularity, maintainability, and extensibility in the design and implementation of RPG game systems, making the codebase easier to understand, modify, and enhance.

 In conclusion, the use of object-oriented principles, specifically inheritance, in our RPG game's code allows for code reuse, specialization, and organization.
-The base Character class and its derived classes provide a structured and modular approach to represent different character types and their behaviors.
+The base Character class and its derived classes provide a structured and modular approach to represent different character types and their behaviours.
 This approach enhances code maintainability, promotes a clear separation of concerns, and enables future expansion and modification of the game's systems.